scipy-conference/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

 .. figure:: media/simult_50_60_reverse_eng.png
    :scale: 50 %

-   AD7124-8 50/60Hz rejection filter response.
-Response is the combination of a 50Hz, SINC3 filter and a 60Hz, SINC1 filter.
+   The AD7124-8 50/60Hz rejection filter response is the combination of a 50Hz, SINC3 filter and a 60Hz, SINC1 filter.
    :label:`5060hzflt`

 Higher order SINC filters can be generated by convolving SINC1 filters.
 For example, convolving two SINC1 filters (with a rectangular impulse response in time) will result in a triangular impulse response, and a corresponding SINC2 frequency response.
 The AD7124 Filters code block generates a SINC3 filter with a null at 50Hz, then adds a fourth filter with a null at 60Hz.